 Every minute counts!
-When students are late, they are missing instruction or instructional activities that could lead to learning loss.
+When students are late, they are missing instruction or instructional activities that could prevent them from learning.
 In addition, when a student arrives to class late, it can be distracting to the other students and the teacher.
-Therefore, students are responsible for being on time to their classes every day.
+Therefore, students are expected to be on time every day.